MicrosoftDocs/memdocs/memdocs/intune/fundamentals/specialty-devices-with-intune.md

 [!INCLUDE [intune-add-on-note](../includes/intune-add-on-note.md)]

-Devices management of specialty devices provides a set of device management, configuration, and protection capabilities for purpose-built devices. in

-## Specialty devices in Intune

-A device managed by Microsoft Intune is classified as a specialty device if it's included in any of the following categories:

-- Large smart screen devices, over 30 inches in size
-- AR/VR headsets
-- Wearable headsets
-- Meeting room devices, a software-based room system that provides an integrated experience for audio conferencing, wireless screen sharing, or video conferencing

-The following devices aren't considered specialized devices:

-- Laptops and tablet devices
-- Foldable messaging devices
-- Mobile devices extension such as wearables/watches where the data is managed through mobile apps on iOS and Android mobile phones
-- Devices that are included in the plans for frontline workers.
-See [License Eligibility for Frontline Worker Licenses](https://www.microsoft.com/licensing/terms/en-US/productoffering/Microsoft365/EAEAS)
-- IoT devices

-## Licensing requirements

-Starting March 1, 2023, to use the advanced endpoint management capabilities and remain compliant with the licensing terms of Microsoft agreements you'll need a new license or promotional offer in addition to your plan that includes Microsoft Intune.
+Specialty device management includes a set of Microsoft Intune management, configuration, and protection capabilities for purpose-built devices such as AR/VR headsets, large smart-screen devices, and select conference room meeting devices.
+Starting March 1, 2023, to use these advanced endpoint management capabilities and remain compliant with the licensing terms of Microsoft agreements, organizations will need a new license or promotional offer in addition to their plan that includes Microsoft Intune.

-Either a Microsoft Intune Suite, Intune Plan 2, or an alternative Microsoft plan or promotion that covers device licenses is required for users of these devices.
-The Microsoft Intune Suite and Intune Plan 2 [plans](https://aka.ms/IntuneSuitePricing) are based on a per user per month subscription model and are required to cover all the users of these specialty devices.
+Either a Microsoft Intune Suite, Intune Plan 2 or an alternative Microsoft plan or promotion that covers device licenses is required for users of these devices.
+The new Intune plans are based on a per user per month subscription model and are required to cover all the users of these specialty devices.

-- For specialty devices such as headsets and AR/VR devices, you need to purchase either the Microsoft Intune Suite or Intune Plan 2 for the users of these devices.
-For example, RealWear, HTC, and Meta Qwest 2 devices.
+For specialty devices such as headsets and AR/VR devices, for example **RealWear** and **HTC** devices, organizations will need to purchase either the Microsoft Intune Suite or Intune Plan 2 for the users of these devices when they are considered generally available.

-- For Microsoft devices such as Microsoft Teams Rooms devices, including Microsoft Surface Hub, you must have [Microsoft Teams Room Pro licenses](/microsoftteams/rooms/rooms-licensing) to cover these devices.
+For **Microsoft Teams Rooms** devices including Microsoft Surface Hub, organizations will need to have sufficient [Microsoft Teams Room Pro licenses]( /microsoftteams/rooms/rooms-licensing), conference area phone [Teams Shared Device license]( /microsoftteams/set-up-common-area-phones) or a Teams license plan that includes Microsoft Intune Plan 1, to cover the users of these devices.

-- For [Microsoft HoloLens](windows-holographic-for-business.md), subscribers of Microsoft Intune (Plan1) can access an offer through their Microsoft account teams in the coming months to connect their existing and new devices to Intune Plan 2.
-In the interim, there's no disruption to your ability to manage and protect HoloLens devices.
+For **Microsoft HoloLens**, subscribers of Microsoft Intune (Plan 1) will not be required to proactively add the Intune Plan 2 license.
+Microsoft is exploring ways to use their Microsoft 365 subscription that includes Intune to ensure licensing compliance.
+In the interim, there will be no disruption to their ability to manage and protect HoloLens devices.

-- For devices that can run in Microsoft Entra [Azure Active Directory (Azure AD) shared device mode]( /azure/active-directory/develop/msal-shared-devices), you need to have the same volume of Intune Suite or Intune Plan 2 licenses as your core Intune license (Intune Plan 1 for either Microsoft E or F plans) for those users.
-For example, if 10 frontline workers are sharing one device and they're all covered by Intune Plan 1 licenses, then you would also need to have 10 Intune Plan 2 licenses for these users.
+For specialty devices that run in Shared Device Mode (SDM), organizations will need to have the same volume of Intune Suite or Intune Plan 2 licenses as their core Intune license (Intune Plan 1 for either Microsoft E or F plans) for those users.
+For example, if 10 frontline workers are sharing one device and they are all covered by Intune Plan 1 core licenses, the organization would also need to have 10 Intune Plan 2 licenses.

 ## Next Steps